 4. Split, Croatia

 Croatia has gone from being a less-expensive alternative to Italy or Greece to a major destination in its own right.
-So much so that places such as Dubrovnik have made lists of places not to visit because of the influx of tourists.
-From Roman architecture to crystal-blue waters, there's a reason "Game of Thrones" films here and that crowds are growing.
+From Roman architecture to crystal-blue waters, there's a reason "Game of Thrones" filmed here and that crowds are growing.

-Split, Croatia's second-largest city, is situated on the Dalmatian Coast, and its port is a island-hopping launching off point.
+Split, Croatia's second-largest city, is on the Dalmatian Coast, and its port is an island-hopping launching point.
 It's less touristy than Dubrovnik and offers ancient ruins, beautiful beaches and stellar cuisine.

 Marmont Heritage Hotel: Zadarska ul.
 13, 21000, Split, Croatia; +385 21 308 060

 Diocletian's Palace: Dioklecijanova ul.
 1, 21000, Split, Croatia; +385 98 251 610

 Cathedral of St. Domnius: ul.
 Kraj Svetog Duje 5, 21000, Split, Croatia; +385 21 342 589

 Archeological Museum: ul.
 Zrinsko Frankopanska 25, 21000, Split, Croatia; +385 21 329 340

 Konoba Marjan: Senjska ul.
 1, 21000, Split, Croatia; +385 98 934 6848